 A tire should not be sold older than 6 years.

-When you evaluate how old is your tire to determine freshness, you take into account that most were manufactured all over the world, mainly from Asia.
-Once manufactured, they are warehoused at the plant in containers for a couple of weeks, until a boat can be filled to be shipped.
+When you evaluate the age of your tire to determine its condition, take into account that most tires were manufactured outside of the country, mainly in Asia.
+Once manufactured, they are warehoused at the plant in containers for a couple of weeks, until they are shipped by boat.

-Between the boat and the canadian suppliers warehouses there is another few weeks for offloading the boat, port custom clearance, loading the trucks or trains, transport and finally warehousing.
+Between the boat and the Canadian suppliers warehouses, count another few weeks for offloading the boat, port custom clearance, loading the trucks or trains, transport and finally warehousing.

-All counting that, the freshest tires sold on the market will be many months old.
-Often, they will have been manufactured from 4 to 9 months ago.
+All things considered, the freshest tires sold on the market will be a few months old.
+Most of the time, they will have been manufactured from 4 to 9 months before they are sold.

-Tires in Canada is 20 000 different products, when we take into account all available sizes from the 1 800+ tire models from the 60 tire manufacturers, that we provide in PMCtire online catalog.
+Tires in Canada is 20 000 different products, taking into account all available sizes from the 1 800+ tire models from the 60 tire manufacturers, that we provide in PMCtire online catalog.

 Unfortunately, suppliers will not empty every product line in all sizes every year.
 Some uncommon models or sizes might stay in stock for a few years before needing restock.

-As mentioned earlier, manufacturers’ warranties applies from date of purchase, not the date of manufacturing (DOT).
+As mentioned earlier, manufacturers' guarantees apply from the date of purchase, not the date of manufacturing (DOT).